-Resident Education

-Residents should be instructed about sanitation and pests during the orientation required to occupy an apartment.
-IPM policies and procedures should be communicated orally and reinforced with written documents, e.g., brochures, newsletters and factsheets.
+Resident Education: Residents are instructed about sanitation and pests during the orientation required to occupy an apartment.
+IPM policies and procedures are communicated orally and reinforced with written documents, e.g., brochures, newsletters and factsheets.
 Education pertaining to sanitation and pest prevention is a major emphasis of the IPM program.
-It is expected that the residents should follow sanitation guidelines while living in campus housing.
+It is expected that the residents will follow sanitation guidelines while living in campus housing.

-Information about pests should be provided to establish a tolerance for less harmful species, e.g., lady beetles, and intolerance of more harmful ones, e.g., bed bugs.
-Residents should be educated about the potential dangers of over-the-counter pesticides and cautioned to use them only if necessary, e.g., stinging insects.
-They should be educated about low risk pest management methods, such as swatting flies, vacuuming insects, and spraying soap solution.
-Residents should be encouraged to collect specimens so college/university IPM technicians can identify pests and take appropriate action.
+Information about pests is provided to establish a tolerance for less harmful species, e.g., lady beetles, and intolerance of more harmful ones, e.g., bed bugs.
+Residents are educated about the potential dangers of over-the-counter pesticides and cautioned to use them only if necessary, e.g., stinging insects.
+They will be educated about low risk pest management methods, such as swatting flies, vacuuming insects, and spraying soap solution.
+Residents are encouraged to collect specimens so DOHRE IPM technicians can identify pests and take appropriate action.